Above: Click map to enlarge.

 12: Follow the road as it passes over the dam wall dividing the twin reservoirs.
 Fernilee on the right was completed in 1937, some 30 years before Errwood.
 Both were to have been constructed at the same time, but a lack of finance and resources caused by World War 2 interrupted plans.

-15: Continue along the road as it slopes up and around to the right, until you can fork left through a small wooden gate.
+15: Follow the path until you reach back down to the road, and go through a wooden gate on the opposite side.
 This scenic path leads down to the River Goyt (which is very much a stream at this point) and has been designed for wheelchair users, or people with baby buggies (see walk 1).

 16: At the end of the track (which is perfect for picnics), continue in the same direction up a series of steps through the trees, and turn left along the road.
 A short distance further on the right is an open area which was once used for loading stone from Goytsclough Quarry.